FoHoOV/project-management/README.md

   2. goto the frontend project and follow the steps of its README.md

 # IMPORTANT
 you might need to delete the database after an update.
 I'll not implement migrations until I'm completely happy with the project.
+If you are required to delete the db after an update I'll mention it in the release notes (*/ω＼*)

 # IDK what the title should be
 Please give this project a star if you liked it (●'◡'●).
 Oh, and also I would love any contributions or improvements to this hobby project ^_^